 Spring Hill Municipal Court - The city of Spring Hill has closed its municipal court, according to the Tennessean.

 Tennessee Court of Workers’ Compensation Claims - Beginning the week of March 23, each office will perform settlement approvals by phone only.
 Expedited and compensation hearings and mediation sessions will continue as scheduled.
 The appeals board oral argument set for March 24 in Knoxville will take place but will set aside the in-person requirement.
 Read more from the court.
-UPDATE: Phone numbers for telephonic settlement approval hearings were posted on March 18.
+Phone numbers for telephonic settlement approval hearings were posted on March 18.
+The court announced on April 23 that it will continue to hold hearings by phone through the end of May.
+The court is preparing for the return of in-person hearings and issued guidance on May 11 for those involved in the proceedings.

 Tennessee Supreme Court - The court issued an order on March 13 declaring a state of emergency for the judicial branch.
 The order suspends all in-person judicial proceedings through March 31 but indicates that all state courts will remain open during the COVID-19 outbreak.
 The order applies to state and local Tennessee courts, including appellate, trial, general sessions, juvenile and municipal courts.
-UPDATE: The court issued an order on March 25 to extend its limitations on in-person proceedings through April 30 and make other clarifications and updates to its previous order.
+The court issued an order on March 25 to extend its limitations on in-person proceedings through April 30 and make other clarifications and updates to its previous order.
 Read more about those changes.
-UPDATE: The court issued an order on March 27 increasing the maximum dollar amount of claims that are exempt from judicial review in the ACAP system for court-appointed counsel.
+The court also directed the presiding judge of each judicial district to develop a written plan to reduce jail populations.
+The court issued an order on March 27 increasing the maximum dollar amount of claims that are exempt from judicial review in the ACAP system for court-appointed counsel.
 Read more from the court.
-UPDATE: The court issued an order on March 31 clarifying deadlines for certain cases.
-UPDATE: The court issued an order on April 2 extending the use of electronic signatures during the judicial state of emergency.
+The court issued an order on March 31 clarifying deadlines for certain cases.
+The court issued an order on April 2 extending the use of electronic signatures during the judicial state of emergency.
+On April 24, the court extended deadlines and limits on in-person court proceedings.
+The order limits in-person proceedings through May 31 and jury trials through July 3.
+It also directed the judges in each judicial district to develop a comprehensive written plan to reinstate in-person proceedings.
+On May 27, the court extended the state of emergency for the judicial branch until further notice and modified previous orders dealing with in-person proceedings.

 U.S. District Court for the Eastern District of Tennessee - The court issued an order March 16 that it will remain open for business subject to certain limitations.
 However, it will postpone any civil or criminal jury trials scheduled between March 16 and April 24.
 Grand jury proceedings in Greeneville and Chattanooga will be suspended until April 24 but the grand jury scheduled for Knoxville on March 17 will continue as planned.
 The order also calls for non-essential activities to be canceled and includes limitations on those who can enter the courthouse.
 The court issued an additional order on March 25 allowing Criminal Justice Act (CJA) Panel Attorneys to submit interim vouchers for compensation so long as the voucher exceeds $500 and is not submitted within two months of a prior interim voucher in the same matter.